A singularity at the criticality for the free energy in percolation: Introduction and statement of results.

+In particular, Kesten, Sidoravicius, and Zhang (1998) showed that (1.14) holds for $k=5$ for all the two-dimensional lattices without using an SLE approach.
+Indeed, they showed that there exist $C_1$ and $C_2$ such that

+In this paper, $C$ and $C_i$ are positive constants independent of $n$, $m$, and $k$ and $p$.
+They also change from appearance to appearance.
+We sometimes use $O(n)$ for $C_1n \leq O(n) \leq C_2 n$.
+When we need to indicate that $C$ depends on a particular parameter, for example, $ \alpha$, we will write $C=C(\alpha)$.

+It is interesting to point out that $(k^2-1)/12$ is always a positive integer if $k\geq 5$ is a prime number.
+However, not only prime number $k$ satisfies that $(k^2-1)/12$ is an integer.
+For example, if $k=35$, then $(k^2-1)/12$ is an integer.
+It might be easier to show (1.13) when $(k^2-1)/12$ is an integer as Kesten, Sidoravicius, and Zhang did in (1.16).
+Note that if $k\geq 6$, then the critical exponent is larger than 2.
+Thus, we can barely see the six arm paths in $[-n, n]^2$ for large $n$.
+On the other hand, two-arm path and three-arm path power laws in the half space are well understood.
+Let ${\cal H}_k(m,n)$ be the event that there are $i$-disjoint occupied paths and $j$ disjoint vacant paths in the upper half space with $i+j=k$ from $\partial B(m)$ to $\partial B(n)$ for $i, j \geq 1$.
+It is believed that

-We know that (1.10) together with an argument of Kesten (see Corollary 1 and 2 in Kesten 1987) imply that all the power laws and scaling relations hold except possibly for (1.7).
+It has been proved (see Higuchi, Takei, and Zhang (2012)) that (1.17) holds for $k=2$ and $k=3$ and for all the two-dimensional lattices.
+We know that (1.14) together with an argument of Kesten (see Corollaries 1 and 2 in Kesten (1987)) imply that all the power laws and scaling relations hold except possibly for (1.6).
 Here we will give the following theorem to discuss the power laws concerning for the free energy function.\\

-{\bf Theorem 1.} {\em Consider either bond percolation on the square lattice or site percolation on the triangular lattice.
-If (1.10) holds for $k=3$ and $4$, then